GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

 can be dropped.

-Once changes are made, the `nrl:lastModified` value should be updated so Tracker knows to reprocess the ontology.
+Once changes are made, the `nrl:lastModified` value should be updated so TinySPARQL knows to reprocess the ontology.